The-Loved-One/cgt_project/README.md

 # cgt_assignment

-##Problem Statement
+## Problem Statement
-- 6. implementation of cut vertices and separability
+- 6) Implementation of cut vertices and separability

-##Algorithim
+## Algorithim
 - get the vertices
 - get the edges